Alison L Beringer

 Before coming to Montclair State, Dr. Beringer taught German, medieval and contemporary European literature and culture, and a broad selection of texts from the ancient world in translation at Emory, Colgate, and the University of British Columbia.
 Combining her literary and art historical interests, she also held an appointment as Reader at Princeton University’s Index of Christian Art.

 At Montclair State, Dr. Beringer teaches in the General Humanities Program and in the Gender, Sexuality, and Women’s Studies Program.
-She has recently taught courses on medieval women and gender and the problem of evil in literature; she will be offering a course on Viking mythology in spring 2016.
+She has recently taught courses on medieval women and gender and Viking mythology.